Each employee of the State of Oklahoma is provided a benefit allowance each month to pay for the mandatory core insurance benefits outlined below.

 After June 30, 2004, any incumbent in the positions identified above, who has five years of service in those positions remains in 20 year retirement upon promotion, demotion, transfer, or rehire into the agency.

 An employee or vested employee may elect to retire before the normal retirement date on the first day of any month coinciding with or following the attainment of age 55 provided 10 years of participating service has been completed.
+An employee or vested employee who became a member on or after November 1, 2011, must attain the age of 60 provided 10 years of participating service has been completed.
 The monthly benefit paid under early retirement is reduced.

 Under the provisions of this voluntary supplemental retirement plan, employees may defer payment of a portion of their income to a later date by investing in a variety of options.
 For many of the investment options, the state will contribute $25 per month in matching funds.
 Taxes are deferred until retirement when most participants would be in a lower tax bracket.